 Numbers are uncertain, but the bodies found number around 1000+ and many remain missing.

-And two hundred thousand people were forced to flee across the border into West Timor (INDONESIA); where 100,000 still remain as refugees today (mostly ex-Indonesian migrants and militia members).
+And they forced two hundred thousand people to flee across the border into West Timor (INDONESIA); where 100,000 remain as refugees today (mostly ex-Indonesian migrants and militia members).

-While their homes were destroyed, village and towns people hid in the mountains – for a month, without much food; before a military force – INTERFET: International Forces for East Timor, led by Australia, approved by the UN and Indonesia, entered a completely devastated East Timor to restore calm.
+While their homes were destroyed, village and towns people hid in the mountains—for a month, with little food; before a military force—INTERFET: International Forces for East Timor, led by Australia, approved by the UN and Indonesia, entered a completely devastated East Timor to restore calm.

 A war zone.